app-verse/DhakarFlix/README.md

-# Flixify - Movies, Anime and TV Series Information Web App
+# DhakarFlix - Movies, Anime and TV Series Information Web App

-Flixify is a web app that provides users with detailed information and trailer videos about Movies, Anime, and TV series.
+DhakarFlix is a web app that provides users with detailed information and trailer videos about Movies, Anime, and TV series.
 The app is built using Next.js, TypeScript, and Tailwind CSS, leveraging the TMDB API and Jikan REST API.
 The app is updated regularly.

 ## Features